maevadevs/Go-Developer-Advanced/02-Primitive-Types-And-Declarations/readme.md

 ## Using `const`

-- Allows to declare values as *immutable*
+- Allows to declare values as *immutable* (at compile-time, not runtime)
 - Usage is very similar to `var`
 - But re-assignments result in error